These Math questions belong to our GED® test prep course.

 Each of these questions has multiple answer choices.

-Choose the best answer for each question.
+You should choose the best answer for the questions.

-  You are allowed to take one of the four GED tests at a time, so prepare for one subject area, take that test, and move on to the next subject field.
+You are allowed to sit for one of the four GED subtests at a time, so get all set for one of the subject areas, take and pass that part, and then start learning for the next subject field.

-  The second common mistake that leads to failing the GED test is the fact that students spend too much time on one question and end up not making it through the whole test.
+Another major mistake that leads to failing the GED exam is that so many students spend far too much of their precious time on just one question resulting in that they won’t be able to make through the end of the test.

 Last Updated on